rlr-lab/haplotypes_workflow/README.md

 ### General options

---barcodes    A 2-column csv file containing the fastq file prefixes (such as barcode01) and the sample name --fastq_dir   Path to a directory containing either a) a folder of fastq files for each barcode, or b) a fastq file for each barcode
+--barcodes    string, A 2-column csv file containing the fastq file prefixes (such as barcode01) and the sample name --fastq_dir   string, Path to a directory containing either a) a folder of fastq files for each barcode, or b) a fastq file for each barcode
---regions_bed Path to a .bed file with coordinates for the region of interest --reference   Path to a fasta file with a reference genome for reads to be aligned against (See Reference and Regions below) --outdir      Path for the output to be stored
+--regions_bed string, Path to a .bed file with coordinates for the region of interest --reference   string, Path to a fasta file with a reference genome for reads to be aligned against (See Reference and Regions below)
---virus       Either HIV or SIV
+--outdir      string, Path for the output to be stored --virus       string, Either 'HIV' or 'SIV'
--work-dir     Path to pipeline work directory (default: /projects/b1042/LorenzoRedondoLab/Seth/work) See more details [here](https://www.nextflow.io/docs/latest/cli.html#pipeline-parameters)
+-work-dir     string, Path to pipeline work directory (default: /projects/b1042/LorenzoRedondoLab/Seth/work) See more details [here](https://www.nextflow.io/docs/latest/cli.html#pipeline-parameters)

 ### Options passed to RV Haplo

---subgraphs   Number of subgraphs to run MCL (default: 1) --abundance   A threshold for filtering low-abundance haplotypes. (default: 0.005)
+--subgraphs   integer, Number of subgraphs to run MCL (default: 1) --abundance   float, A threshold for filtering low-abundance haplotypes. (default: 0.005)

 ## Reference and Regions